gokulnair2001/Dock-Version-Info/README.md

 <!--   <img src="" width="300" height="550" />  -->
 # v1.0.0
 * This is the first version of Dock.
 In this version we have went on with adding the most important features.
-All the important and key features of app are mentioned below, do have a look.
+All the important and key features of app are mentioned below, do have a look on all the bellow mentioned features.

 ## 1. Dock View
 * The first screen that appears is called the Dock View, here you can see all your added Docks.